JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="original-custom-models"></a>
 ### Original custom models
-The project includes at least three data models markedly different from those included in the walkthrough project:
+The project includes at least three entirely new data models (each within a dedicated django app) as compared to those included in the walkthrough project.
+See the details described above on the the *husbandry_system*, *pre_order* and *newsletter* models/apps.
-- The Product model/table  contain a number of important original fields/columns not included in the walkthrough.
-- The Category model/table will be significantly more complex than the one used in the walkthrough.
-- There will be one original custom model/table: _HusbandrySystem_.

-My original intention was to provide the user with a site-wide filter (governed by a dropdown list on the site header) allowing them to select their husbandry system, so that equipment incompatible with that system are filtered out of the product list presented on the site, thus avoid the dander of the customer buying equipment incompatible with their existing kit.
-Sadly, I had to roll back this functionality at the last minute as it was not yet working satisfactorily very close to coding freeze.

 <!-- TOC --><a name="ui-elements-to-delete-records-for-crud"></a>
 ### UI elements to delete records for CRUD